-Causal relationship has the meaning given in the IM determination

-Commencement date means the date specified in clause 1.2.1 of this

-Commission means the Commerce Commission

-Commissioned has the meaning given in the IM determination

-Constant prices means, in relation to the prospective

-disclosures made under clauses 2.6.1, 2.6.3, and 2.6.6 of this determination, prices expressed in New Zealand dollars as at the midpoint of the current year.
-Constant price expenditure forecasts are forecasts based on constant price assumptions distribution services on assets where the primary driver is the establishment of a new customer connection point or alterations to an existing customer connection point.
+has the meaning given in the IM determination means the date specified in clause 1.2.1 of this determination means the Commerce Commission has the meaning given in the IM determination means, in relation to the prospective disclosures made under clauses 2.6.1, 2.6.3, and 2.6.6 of this determination, prices expressed in New Zealand dollars as at the midpoint of the current year.
+Constant price expenditure forecasts are forecasts based on constant price assumptions means a person that consumes or acquires gas distribution services in relation to expenditure, means expenditure on assets where the primary driver is the establishment of a new customer connection point or alterations to an existing customer connection point.
 This expenditure category includes expenditure on assets relating to-